brignano/ccsu-senior-project-spring-2021/README.md

 ## Sponsor And Project Specific Deliverables
 * Team will provide weekly status update with walk through on what was accomplished and the task ahead for the upcoming week.
 * Documentation (before any development can begin) on tools & software the team will use for this initiative.
-* Occasional Code walkthrough of the source code as requested by Product owner.
+* Occasional Code walkthrough of the source code as requested by The Hartford team.
 * Final Presentation document at the end of the Project with a walk through with our senior leadership team.

 ## Proprietary Information